A Brief History of the Department of Economics

 offering the first bachelor’s degree through the College of Arts and Sciences with a special certificate in commerce.
 The College of

-Business Administration (CBA) was formed in 1919 with LeRossignol as the founding dean.
-The organization of CBA at that time included
+Business Administration was formed in 1919 with LeRossignol as the founding dean.
+The college at that time included

 three divisions: Department of Economics, Business Organization and Management and the Bureau of Business Research (BBR).
 That basic